Meghan McCain Shuts Down Kumail Nanjiani After He Dissed Her Dad

 Although Sen. McCain, who is currently recuperating from brain cancer surgery, is receiving a lot of good press and favorable mentions now, the situation was quite the opposite in many media and celebrity precincts when he ran against Obama for the White House.

-While Sen. McCain, s Republican who is now in his sixth term, has announced that he is voting against CIA director nominee Haspel, he did vote in favor of John Brennan for the same job in the Obama administration even though Brennan was also reportedly involved in waterboarding.
+While Sen. McCain, a Republican now in his sixth term, has announced that he is voting against CIA director nominee Haspel, he did vote in favor of John Brennan for the same job in the Obama administration, even though Brennan was also reportedly involved in waterboarding.

 “In fact, Brennan was more senior and more involved in the decision making process in carrying out the enhanced interrogation techniques,” the Washington Times claimed.
 Sen. McCain also voted against the full repeal of Obama, but the Trump administration has since been incrementally rolling back the law.